goodpuppies/workman/markdown/diagnostics/sml-elaboration-audit-for-diagnostics.md

 - render all user-facing text from the structured diagnostic object
 - stop deriving codes from message strings
 - make support evidence and repairs explicit data, not hidden formatter logic
-- do not preserve old message compatibility as a goal of the rewrite
-- do not build an adapter that forces structured diagnostics to imitate old diagnostics
-- prefer a full diagnostic pipeline rewrite over a long mixed-model migration
+- replace the message-shaped diagnostic path with one structured diagnostic pipeline

 ### Inference Context Shape